-Good news if you speak Shanghainese and like to dictate your text to your Mac.
-Dictation support is now available for Shanghainese! 😛
+Also, good news if you speak Shanghainese and like to dictate your text to your Mac, dictation support is now available for Shanghainese! 😛

 Apple has added the ability for users to opt-in to providing analytics for iCloud performance so that they can use those reports to continually improve its service offerings in the future.
 Lastly, for users who have purchased the newest MacBook model with Touch Bar, the Mac App Store now provides support for Touch Bar functions.